 If one side of the wood has a lot of ugly parts, you can make sure that side is sitting towards the wall.
 If there are parts or spaces between the wood and the wall, you can use wood filler or caulk to fill them in.

-Once I had all the board and batten pieces in place, I went through and filled all the nail holes with wood filler and then sanded them all.
+Once I had all the board and batten pieces in place I did the prep-work for painting.
+I went through and filled all the nail holes and seams with wood filler and then sanded them all.
 When they were dry, I sanded off the excess I then went along the edges of the wood, where it meets with the wall and filled them with caulk for a seamless look.

 I gave it all a quick sand, making sure the edges were smooth.

-Once it is all painted, the board and batten is done!
+Once it is all painted, the board and batten wall treatment is done!

 I will not mislead you.
 This project will take you a bit of time.
 Now, the installation goes quite quickly, but the puttying, caulking, sanding and painting will be the most time consuming.
 But, it is not hard.
 This is definitely something that a beginner DIYer can do.